-The DAC34H84 is a very low power, high dynamic range, quad-channel, 16-bit digital-to-analog converter (DAC) with a sample rate as high as 1.25 GSPS.
+The DAC34SH84 is a very low-power, high-dynamic range, quad-channel, 16-bit digital-to-analog converter (DAC) with a sample rate as high as 1.5 GSPS.

-The device includes features that simplify the design of complex transmit architectures: 2x to 16x digital interpolation filters with over 90 dB of stop-band attenuation simplify the data interface and reconstruction filters.
+The device includes features that simplify the design of complex transmit architectures: 2x to 16x digital interpolation filters with over 90 dB of stop-band simplify attenuation the data interface reconstruction filters.
 Independent complex mixers allow flexible carrier placement.
-A high-performance low jitter clock multiplier simplifies clocking of the device without significant impact on the dynamic range.
-The digital Quadrature Modulator Correction (QMC) enables complete IQ compensation for gain, offset, phase and group delay between channels in direct up-conversion applications.
+A high-performance low-jitter clock multiplier simplifies clocking of the device without significant impact on the dynamic range.
+The digital quadrature modulator correction (QMC) enables complete IQ compensation for gain, offset and phase between channels in direct upconversion applications.

 Digital data is input to the device through a 32-bit wide LVDS data bus with on-chip termination.
-The wide bus allows the processing of very high bandwidth signals.
-The device includes a FIFO, data pattern checker and parity test to ease the input interface.
+The wide bus allows the processing of high-bandwidth signals.
+The device includes a FIFO, data pattern checker, and parity test to ease the input interface.
 The interface also allows full synchronization of multiple devices.

-The device is characterized for operation over the entire industrial temperature range of -40°C to 85°C and is available in a 196-ball, 12x12mm, 0.8mm pitch BGA package.
+The device is characterized for operation over the entire industrial temperature range of -40° C to 85°C and is available in a 196-ball, 12-mm × 12-mm, 0.8-mm pitch BGA package.

-The DAC34H84 very low power, high bandwidth support, superior crosstalk, high dynamic range and features are an ideal fit for next generation communication systems.
+The DAC34SH84 low-power, high-bandwidth support, superior crosstalk, high dynamic range, and features are an ideal fit for next-generation communication systems.